-Put the urad dal into the slow cooker.
+Place the urad dal in the slow cooker.

 First saute the onion, chilli, garlic and ginger until the onion is just browning.
-Then grind to a paste these with half of the green coriander in the food processor.
+Then grind these to a paste with half of the green coriander.
 Add this to the slow cooker with the chilli powder, cumin, coriander powder, salt, turmeric, and water.

 Puree the tomatoes in the food processor and add to the slow cooker.

 Cook on high for 4 hours and then add the mustard oil (if using).
 It helps to break down the lentils.